 Great, you've decided to add articles on your website as part of your content marketing plan.
 But just because it's published, it doesn't mean it is ready for all platforms.

-Aside from doing the work to improve your SEO, you should also make the necessary adjustments for your blog to be Facebook-friendly.
+Aside from doing the work to improve your SEO, you should also make the necessary adjustments and optimizations for your blog to be Facebook-friendly.

 In fact, social presence is one of the many factors of your page ranking on Google.
 That means these steps can potentially push you further on both platforms.